rileyschock/reference-website/README.md

     - We can add spacing to content using elements such as padding and margin:
     padding: The space between the content of an element and its border, which can create gaps from top, bottom, left, and/or right if the value is specified.
     margin: The space outside an element which can create gaps from top, bottom, left, and/or right if the value is specified.
+12. What is the main difference between margin and padding?
+    - The main difference between these two property's is that they specialize in spacing different areas of content.
+As previously stated, padding controls the space between the content and its border while margin controls the space outside of the element.